Western use of the swastika in the early 20th century: Government use

 Swastikas are a minor feature in painted murals in the Allen County Courthouse in Fort Wayne, Indiana, completed in 1902.
 They are described as "a Native American symbol for joy".
 The murals were restored beginning in 1994 as part of an eight-year, $8.6 million project.
 The courthouse was listed on the National Register of Historic Places in 1976, and as a National Historic Landmark in 2003.

 Mosaic swastika tile patterns decorate the floor of the Washington County Courthouse in Marietta, Ohio, designed by Cincinnati architect Samuel Hannaford and built in 1901.
 The tiles are described as "an adopted Indian symbol for 'good luck and prosperity.'"

 Swastikas are featured on a Native American figure on a plaque outside the Brown County courthouse in New Ulm Minnesota.

 In 2017, a candidate for the Cedar Rapids, Iowa city council called for removal or alteration of a Native American scene in a restored 200-foot long City Hall mural because it contains a swastika symbol.
 The mural was created in 1936, part of the federal Treasury Relief Art Project when the building served as a federal courthouse.
 Several images in the mural had generated complaints for decades, resulting in it being painted over and then restored, twice.

 The Laguna Bridge in Yuma, Arizona was built in 1905 by the U.S. Reclamation Department and is decorated with a row of swastikas with right-facing arms.
+"These symbols, the Yuma Sun writes, stem from a trip the project engineers took to India, where they “came across a symbol that represented a Hindu goddess with power over water."
+The bridge is part of the Laguna Diversion Dam project, based on examples in India of a weir design that fit local conditions.